emacsnyc/emacsnyc.github.io/giving-a-talk.md

 ---
 layout: default
-title: (emacs-nyc talks)
+title: (emacs-nyc giving a talk)
 ---

-### Ideas for Talks
+### Wanna give a talk?

+Interested in giving a talk?
+Perfect, we're looking for speakers!
+If you have an idea for a talk that the Emacs community would enjoy, let us know!
+Whether you're re-implementing the elisp garbage collector or you've just got a cool workflow in Org, we'd love to hear from you.
+Shoot us an [email] and we'll get you scheduled!

+If you have any particular requirements or preferences, we'll do our best to satisfy them.
+This should be fun!

-Sometimes people are interested in giving a talk, but don't know what to talk *about.* If you're in that category, we've got a few suggestions:
+Sometimes people are interested in giving a talk, but don't know what to talk *about.* If you're in that category, we've got a few suggestions for topics we'd love to learn about:

 * Demystifying terminal emulation: `shell` vs `term` vs `ansi-term` vs `eshell`
 * Chatting with IRC through `erc`